robertrau/libpifly/README.md

 **• Keypad support:** A connector for either a standard six-key keypad or a standard 12-key keypad connected through a resistor array to a A/D input.
 With an external resistor array 26 keys are possible.
 See http://rau-deaver.org/1-wire_keyboard.html

-**• High G linear accelerometer:** Uses NXP (Qualcom) MMA6555KW as on Altus Metrum’s TeleMega.
+**• High G linear accelerometer:** Uses NXP MMA6555KW as on Altus Metrum’s TeleMega.
 Uses SPI interface.

 **• Barometric pressure sensor:** Uses a Measurement Specialties (TE Connectivity) MS560702BA03-00 as on Altus Metrum’s TeleMega.
 Uses SPI interface.

-**• 9 axis inertial and magnetic platform:** Uses an Invensense (TDK) MPS-9250 for 3-axis acceleration, 3-axis gyro, and 3-axis magnetometer.
+**• 9 axis inertial and magnetic platform:** Uses an TDK MPS-9250 for 3-axis acceleration, 3-axis gyro, and 3-axis magnetometer.
 Mounted on board centerline.
 Uses I2C bus.

 **• Humidity sensor:** Uses ST’s HTS221TR sensor.
 Uses I2C bus.